National Institute of Technology, Rourkela

-National Institute of Technology Rourkela (NIT Rourkela or NITRKL or NITR), formerly Regional Engineering College Rourkela is a publicly funded institute of higher learning for engineering, science and technology located in the steel city of Rourkela, Odisha, India.
+National Institute of Technology Rourkela (NIT Rourkela or NITRKL or NITR), formerly Regional Engineering College Rourkela, is a publicly funded institute of higher learning for engineering, science and technology located in the steel city of Rourkela, Odisha, India.
 It is one of the 31 National Institutes of Technology in India and has been recognized as an Institute of National Importance by the National Institutes of Technology Act, 2007.
-It is ranked 15 in the NIRF Rankings 2022 of Indian engineering universities.
+It is ranked 13th in the NIRF Rankings 2025 of Indian engineering universities.

 History

 NIT Rourkela was established as Regional Engineering College (REC) Rourkela on 15 August 1961.
-Chief Minister of Odisha, Biju Patnaik provided the land for it, approximately 648 acres.
+Chief Minister of Odisha, Biju Patnaik provided the land for it, approximately 650 acres.
 Its foundation stone was laid by the first Prime Minister of India, Jawaharlal Nehru.
-It was granted autonomy in 2002 and now functions independently under the Ministry of Human Resource Development, thus becoming one of the National Institutes of Technology.
+It was granted autonomy in 2002 and now functions independently under the Ministry of Education.

 Campus

 Location

 The Rourkela Steel City is a medium-sized metropolis, located on the Howrah-Mumbai and Ranchi-Bhubaneswar main railway routes, and well connected to all parts of the country by road and rail.
 The population of the city is about 7 lakhs.
 The institute is about 7 km from the railway station.
 The campus of the institute consisting of the institute buildings, halls of residence and staff colony is situated at the eastern end of Rourkela, beyond Sector-1, on land provided by the Government of Odisha.
 The institute is bordered by small mountains on the south which are sometimes used as a picnic spot by students.

-The closest domestic airport to Rourkela is Jharsuguda at a distance of 130 kilometers.
-Rourkela also has a private airport maintained by SAIL which is used only for official purposes.
+Bhubaneswar extension centre

+With an aim to expand academic, placement and start-up activities, the institution has built an extension centre at Bhubaneswar.
+It is designed to cater to the needs of distance learning and short-term courses, conduct placements and training activities, promote industry-academia partnerships, and provide opportunities to promising startups.